 Please note before you begin this guide that Windows 10 Mobile support from Microsoft stopped entirely in December 2019, so be aware you can only test on a local phone (there is no ability to publish your apps) and new versions of Visual Studio and/or GMS2 may eventually remove all support.

 The GameMaker Studio 2 UWP target permits you to test three different UWP export platforms: Windows 10 Desktop, Windows 10 Mobile and Xbox One.
 In this article we give the required steps to get the UWP target up and running on a Windows 10 Mobile device.

 IMPORTANT!
-This article assumes that you have gone through all the steps outlined in the article Setting Up UWP For Windows 10 Desktop and that you have correctly installed VS 2015 and the UWP build tools.
+This article assumes that you have gone through all the steps outlined in the article Setting Up UWP For Windows 10 Desktop.

 Developer Mode On Your Windows 10 Mobile Device

 Before you can build and test on a Windows 10 device, you need to have enabled Developer Mode on the device as well as set up the Device Portal.
 Enabling Developer Mode lets you sideload apps, and also run apps from Visual Studio, which is important as that's what GameMaker Studio 2 will use to build your final UWP package.

 To enable Developer Mode on your device, you need to go to Settings, then choose Update & Security and finally For Developers.
 On this page you will then need to select Developer Mode from the list of options presented: